Debt Service Coverage Ratio: No-Income Mortgage Loan

 Avoid purchasing a property with negative cash flow if you lack a strategic plan to enhance rents.
 The team at Griffin Funding can review historical appreciation in your market; if it reveals an area with sluggish growth and minimal pent-up buying demand, you might not realize quick profits even when the market shifts.
 If the property doesn’t generate positive cash flow with your loan calculated at the prevailing DSCR rates, and there is no avenue to raise rents, it may not yield positive cash flow for a prolonged period, potentially becoming a financial drain.
 Overpaying or investing in unfruitful ventures is something everyone wants to steer clear off.

 The debt service coverage ratio formula is the annual gross rental income divided by the debt obligations of the property.

-- To find your Gross Rental Income we take your annual rental income based on your lease agreement and the appraiser’s comparable rent schedule (form 1007) and use the lesser of the two.
-In some cases, if you can prove a twelve month history of LTR or STR rental income you can qualify off of that rather than the appraiser’s market rent.
+- To find your gross rental income, we take your annual rental income based on your lease agreement and the appraiser’s comparable rent schedule (form 1007) and use the lesser of the two.
+In some cases, if you can prove a twelve-month history of LTR or STR rental income, you can qualify off that rather than the appraiser’s market rent.

 Example of Debt Service Coverage Ratio Calculation

 A real estate investor might be looking at a property with a gross rental income of $50,000 and an annual debt of $40,000.
 When you divide $50,000 by $40,000, you get a DSCR of 1.25, which means that the property generates 25% more income than what is necessary to repay the loan.
 This also means that there is a positive cash flow in the lender’s eye.